jadijadi/lpic1book/content/1102_setup_host_security.md

 }
 ```

 If we change the `disable` to `yes` and restart the xinetd, the telnet daemon will start running.
-There are a few files to control to xinetd related files.
+There are a few files to control xinetd related files.

 As mentioned, `xinetd` is replaced by the `systemd.socket` units.
-Some of the services like ssh and cups might have a socket unit alongside the service unit in your distribution.
+Some services like `ssh` and `cups` might have a socket unit alongside the service unit in your distribution.
 In this case its enough to stop & disable the `ssh.service` and start the `ssh.docekt` instead.
-Now the systemd.socekt is acting as a warpper around the port 22 and IF someones needs the service, starts the ssh server to answer.
+Now the `systemd.socekt` is acting as a wrapper around the port 22 and IF someones needs the service, starts the ssh server to answer.

-#### /etc/hosts.allow & /etc/hosts.deny
+#### `/etc/hosts.allow` & `/etc/hosts.deny`

 These two files will allow or deny access from specific hosts.
 Its logic is like cron.deny and cron.allow.
-If something is allowed, everything else is denied but if you add something to the /etc/hosts.deny, only that specific thing is denied \(and every other thing is allowed\).
+If something is allowed, everything else is denied but if you add something to the `/etc/hosts.deny`, only that specific thing is denied \(and every other thing is allowed\).

 ```text
 jadi@funlife ~$ cat /etc/hosts.allow